Optimal control

 Figure 2

-OPENMODELICA is an open-source Modelica-based modeling and simulation environment intended for industrial and academic usage.
+OPENMODELICA is an open-source Modelica-based modelling and simulation environment intended for industrial and academic usage.
 Its long-term development is supported by a non-profit organization — the Open Source Modelica Consortium (OSMC).

 Figure 3